What does a maintenance technician do?

 Depending on the size of the organization and maintenance budget, maintenance technicians have varying degrees of responsibility.
-For instance, a maintenance technician for a small apartment community is a “jack of all trades” while a maintenance technician within a world class manufacturing plant specializes in preventive, predictive, and emergency maintenance on specific types of equipment.
+For instance, a maintenance professional for a small apartment community is a “jack of all trades.”
+Simultaneously, one within a world-class manufacturing plant specializes in preventive, predictive, and emergency maintenance on specific types of equipment.

 Maintenance technicians have different skill levels that are specified with roman numerals, usually I through IV.
 A lower numeral indicates less experience; a higher numeral indicates more experience.
 Each skill level has the same amount of responsibilities but, depending on the skill level, responsibilities require more or less technical aptitude and leadership.

-In large organizations, a maintenance technician reports to a maintenance supervisor or manager.
-In smaller organizations, a maintenance technician reports to a facility or property manager.
+In large organizations, maintenance professional reports to a maintenance supervisor or manager.
+In smaller organizations, maintenance professional reports to a facility or property manager.

 - Performs different types of reactive and proactive maintenance

 - Disseminates site-specific knowledge to contractors

 - Performs QA on components manufactured in-house or purchased from vendors

 - Updates PMs and work orders in the CMMS